pstefanou12/delphi.ai/README.rst

 * ``verbose`` (bool): whether to print a verbose output with loss logs, etc.; default False
 * ``d`` (int): degree of expansion to use for Hermite polynomial when learning truncation set; default 100

-In the following code block, here, we show an example of how to use the truncated normal distribution module:
+In the following code block, here, we show an example of how to fit the truncated normal distribution module:

 .. code-block:: python